ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/how-replication-works.markdown

 {CODE-BLOCK/}

 With an object containing a url per each instance to replicate to, whenever this document is updated, replication kicks off and starts replicating to the updates destination list.

+## Replicating indexes and transformers

+By default, Indexes and Transformers are replicated also (including deletions) every 10 minutes (this can be changed using `Raven/Replication/IndexAndTransformerReplicationLatency`).
+You can disable this behavior using the `SkipIndexReplication` property in `ReplicationDestination` or using Studio.

+You can schedule replication of all indexes or transformers to all destinations manually using following commands:

+{CODE-BLOCK:plain}
+curl -X POST http://localhost:8080/databases/Northwind/replication/replicate-indexes?op=replicate-all -d ''
+curl -X POST http://localhost:8080/databases/Northwind/replication/replicate-transformers?op=replicate-all -d ''
+{CODE-BLOCK/}

+Beside the `?op=replicate-all` operation following operations are available:

+- `?op=replicate-all-to-destination` (content of your request must contain a valid ReplicationDestination) - replicates all indexes/transformers to single destination,
+- `?indexName={indexName}` or `?transformerName={transformerName}` - replicates only given index/transformer to all destinations

 ## How replication works?